LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

 \cref{eq:re2} calculates the slot number within a TDD period.
 The second case in \cref{eq:combined_k2_w5} represents the scenario where the $k_{2_{\text{\text{min}}}}$-th slot after the grant is a DL slot.
 In this case, the grant must be postponed until the next available UL slot, which is the first UL slot in the same TDD period.

 0.06in {\bf Modeling of $w_6$ and $w_7$:} $w_6$ represents the time of the UL data transmission.
-If we assume that the UL data can be transmitted within a single Physical Uplink Shared Channel (PUSCH) slot (more complex cases are addressed in the appendices), the value of $ w_6 $ can be calculated as a single slot duration.
+If we assume that the UL data can be transmitted within a single Physical Uplink Shared Channel (PUSCH) slot, then $w_6 = S$.
+We present this case for clarity, while the general model supports transmissions spanning multiple slots, as detailed in the appendices.
 Once the uplink data reaches the gNB radio, it must be forwarded and processed through all layers of the 5G stack before being forwarded to the core network.
 This processing time is represented by $w_7$.
-We aggregate the processing time across all 5G stack layers into a single variable, $p_4$, and express $w_7$ as follows. {

-} While gNB processing could occur symbol by symbol (as with PDCCH and PUCCH), we assume it begins only after the entire slot is received (\cref{fig:overall-latency}).
+We aggregate the processing time across all 5G stack layers into a single variable, $p_4$.
+Hence, $w_7=p_4$.
+While gNB processing could be improved to occur symbol by symbol (as with PDCCH and PUCCH), we assume it begins only after the entire slot is received (\cref{fig:overall-latency}).
 This worst-case assumption accounts for uncertainty in the symbol carrying the data and the likelihood that large transmissions span most of the slot.